Transition (novel): Bisquitine

 A young and apparently mad woman kept under close watch by the Concern.
 Through various extreme and unethical measures, the Concern has developed Bisquitine's transition powers to a very high degree.
 Thus crazy and possessed of superpowers, she is the Concern's secret weapon; a real loose cannon.
 In the end she is revealed to be an abused character we have briefly met in previous chapters, named "Subject 7".

 Reception

-Doug Johnstone for The Independent concluded: "Transition is a book that makes you think, one that makes you look at the world around you in a different light, and it's also a properly thrilling read.
+Doug Johnstone, writing for The Independent described the novel as one which "makes you think, one that makes you look at the world around you in a different light, and it's also a properly thrilling read.
 If only more contemporary fiction was like it."

 Patrick Ness for The Guardian suggested the book has a "weird half-heartedness".
 He concluded "this is an airport novel, something for the flight from JFK to Eafrow [sic].
 You're welcome to take that for as much of a recommendation as you choose."

 Unused material

-In 2010, an unused section of the first draft was published by the Birmingham Science Fiction group as the short story "The Spheres" in a booklet of the same name.
-The publication was a limited edition of 500 to mark Novacon 40.
+In 2010, an unused section of the first draft was published by the Birmingham Science Fiction Group as a chapbook entitled "The Spheres".
+This a limited edition of 500 to mark Novacon 40.